 Vollkorn is one of the few serif Google fonts you can use for headlines and body text.

-It’s legible on smaller screens and has a variety of weights.
-This means you can use a boldface style for headings and normal or light weights for body copy.
+It is legible on smaller screens and has a variety of weights.
+This means you can use bold font for headings and normal or light weights for body copy.

 This is a great pair for any business seeking to establish trust and authority.